Sleep comfort

 Key idea: If lifting to turn is what makes nights hard, sideways repositioning is the gentler path.
 Snoozle is a home-use, self-use comfort tool that helps you reposition with lateral (sideways) movement using controlled friction—quiet, handle-free, and designed for everyday use at home.

-Lifting vs. sideways movement (the difference that matters)
+Lifting vs. sideways repositioning (the difference that matters)

 Simple self-use steps to try tonight